Gertrude Courtenay, Marchioness of Exeter

 Gertrude Courtenay, Marchioness of Exeter, (née Blount; c.1499/1502 – 25 September 1558) was an English Marchioness, married to Henry Courtenay, 1st Marquess of Exeter and a member of the courts of Henry VIII of England and Mary I of England.
 She was a godmother to the future Elizabeth I.

 Family

 Gertrude was the daughter of William Blount, 4th Baron Mountjoy, Katherine of Aragon's chamberlain, and his first wife Elisabeth Say, the daughter and coheiress to Sir William Say.
 Blount was married 4 times and left 6 children from his marriages.
-One of Gertrude's step-mothers was Inez de Venegas, one of Catherine of Aragon's original Spanish ladies-in-waiting.
+One of Gertrude's step-mothers was Inés de Venegas, one of Catherine of Aragon's original Spanish ladies-in-waiting.

 Gertrude was raised as a devout Catholic.

 In 1519 Gertrude married Henry Courtenay, 1st Marquess of Exeter.
 He was a rising star within the privy chamber and close friend and first cousin of Henry VIII's, having "been brought up of a child with his grace in his chamber."
 The coupled lived in their primary residence of West Horsley Place during the 1530s.